 If you’ve ever wanted to print a big piece of wall art, or simply tried to do a double-page spread in an album but not had enough resolution in your photo, Gigapixel AI will allow you to do the previously impossible.

-Effortless, accurate and fast image enlargements is precisely what this software has been designed to do.
+Effortless, accurate and fast image enlargements are precisely what this software has been designed to do.
 Using the power of AI, Topaz Gigapixel AI is affordable and intuitive – just make sure you have a powerful laptop for photo editing if you intend to use it on the go.

 By using this software you will feel far more interested in printing and editing your images – an incredibly rewarding outcome for a photographer.